Nocterra-Consulting/MegaCore/PlatformIO.md

 ### `board_build.variant`
 Holds the current pinout in use.
-The alternative pinout is only available for ATmega640/1280/2560, so this parameter isn't needed if you're not using the 100-pin AVR pinout.
+The alternative pinout is only available for ATmega640/1280/2560.
 See [pinout pics](https://github.com/MCUdude/MegaCore#pinout) for more info.

 | Target                                                                                                        | Default pinout         | Alternative pinout |